nweiyue/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …
 * You will be prompted for a confirmation input **`(yes/no)`**.
    * If yes: the specified session will be removed from the session list.
+      * If the specified `INDEX` is invalid, error message will appear.
    * If no: the specified session will not be removed from the session list.

 Examples: